Racide/lua2meta/README.md

   -u, --update          prefer cdn manifests over bundled, in case of gid mismatch -a, --api-url TEMPLATE
                         API endpoint from which manifest request codes are obtained.
 Python format string with "appid", "manifestid", "depotid"
-  -d, --download-dir PATH
+  -c, --config PATH     path to the config .vdf file where depot keys will be added -d, --download-dir PATH
                         use DepotDownloaderMod to download the depots to the specified directory -D, --dry-download    print a CLI command instead of running the downloader